 Use the resort to its fullest.

-**Danielle Wann joined Magical Memory Planners in 2013.
+**Danielle Wann is the owner of Epic Escapes.
 She was an annual pass holder for 2 years and brings lots of knowledge on Disney.
 She grew up in Florida, near Disney and lives with her husband and two children.
 She is a graduate of the College of Disney Knowledge and has attended specialized Agent Education Programs at both Walt Disney World and Disneyland.
 Danielle is a graduate of the Universal Parks & Resorts Specialist Program as well as a member of CLIA (Cruise Lines International Association).
 Besides Disney and Universal Studios; Danielle is also knowledgeable in Royal Caribbean, Princess and Norwegian cruise lines as well as Sandals, Beaches and Club Med.
-Danielle can be contacted by filling out this form or email directly at [email protected]
+Danielle can be contacted by filling out this form or email directly at [email protected].

 Danielle has actually helped my family research and book a cruise for 2015.
 She is very responsive, helpful and knowledgeable.
 Thanks Danielle!